NovemberRome/what-the-feed-server/README.md

-# Server for fullstack's project @ Hackathon
+# Server for FullStack's Hackathon project

-Built on Django.
+Built in Django